vonovak/react-navigation-props-mapper/README.md

 ```

 That way, in your `ChatScreen` component, you don't have to work with user id, but directly work with the user object.

+### Acessing the wrapped component

+The original component wrapped by `withMappedNavigationProps` is available as `wrappedComponent` property of the created HOC.
+This can be useful for testing.